Lacordaire

 Get involved

-In the coming months, we’ll be starting excavation work to make way for new infrastructure for the Blue line extension.
+In the coming months, we’ll be starting excavation work to make way for new infrastructure for the Blue line project.

 The excavation method will vary depending on the type of work being done.
 The surface excavation work will involve controlled microblasting, whereas most of the excavation for the underground tunnel will be done using a tunnel boring machine, or TBM.
 At both types of worksites, there will also be some mechanical excavation.
 The vibrations produced by the different excavation methods will be measured on an ongoing basis using seismographs.
 These devices will be installed at various points throughout the excavation zones and will be used to continuously monitor the vibration levels and make sure they fall within legal limits.